pearsonca/stdio-ghana/sessions/2014/tools/git.md

 VC addresses those problems by establishing a formal language for working with people (including future / past snapshots of yourself).

-All provides a few basic notions:
+All provides few basic notions:

 - what is the current version
 - what is the history leading up to that?
 - who made which changes?

-`git` provides one twist -- alternative versions -- and then things to do with them.
+`git` provides one twist, **alternative versions**, and then tools to use them.
 </aside>
 </section>